 Surprisingly, Carrie and I only recently stayed in our first Airbnb.
 Our first stay happened to be in the home of Airbnb, San Francisco.
-On a recent work/leisure trip to San Francisco I had the chance to experience both accommodation options in the city-a hotel in Union Square, which I won’t name and an Airbnb in the Mission, which I will happily promote.
-I was absolutely horrified by the hotel experience, not only by the quality of the room, but the cost for such an awful experience.
+On a recent work/leisure trip to San Francisco, I had the chance to experience both accommodation options in the city-a hotel in Union Square, which I won’t name and an Airbnb in the Mission, which I will happily promote.
+The hotel experience absolutely horrified me, not only by the quality of the room but the cost for such an awful experience.
 My employer spent more than $300 a night for the cheapest option close to the convention center in an outdated, drab hotel with an awful smell.
 Additionally, the dining options were lousy in and around Union Square with most being touristy or chain restaurants.
 I had to leave the neighborhood to find good food and drinks.

-In addition to the great food scene the Mission is also home to Mission Dolores Park and Clarion Alley.
+Besides the great food scene, the Mission is also home to Mission Dolores Park and Clarion Alley.
 The Mission which happens to be San Francisco’s oldest neighborhood, is filled with colorful murals, of which many are located along Clarion Alley.
 The city’s culture of public art traces its roots to the grand tradition of Mexican muralism.
-The murals throughout the neighborhood feature the cultural heritage of the area or social political statements.
+The murals throughout the neighborhood feature the cultural heritage of the area or social-political statements.
 If you find yourself in the area and are interested in learning more there are several guiding walking tours available.

 Disclaimer: We receive a small commission when you click on one of the links embedded and make a purchase.
 We are appreciative if you do as it helps us to maintain our website.